Serendip Sanctuary: Flora and fauna

 There is a diverse range of fauna within Serendip due to the various ecological habitats including the wetlands and grassy woodlands.
 Animal species range from birds, mammals, amphibians and reptiles.
-The most prevalent animals include the Australian Bustard, Brolga, Eastern Grey Kangaroo, Swamp Wallaby, Herons, Ducks and Magpie Geese.
+The most prevalent animals include the Australian bustard, brolga, eastern grey kangaroo, swamp wallaby, herons, ducks and magpie geese.

 Ecosystems

 Serendip is composed of wetland and grassy woodland ecosystems allowing for different flora and fauna species to thrive in diverse habitats.
 The park exhibits the open wetlands of the Volcanic Western Plain through its three main wetland types; open wetland, shallow freshwater wetland and marshland.
-The permanent open wetland located on the North Arm is responsible for thriving fish populations providing food for different breeds of fishing birds within Serendip.
+The permanent open wetland located on the North Arm supports fish populations providing food for different breeds of fishing birds within Serendip.
 The shallow freshwater wetland is ephemeral to Serendip, with a pattern of desiccation every 2–3 years.
 This specific wetland is dependent on water flow from the You Yangs water catchment.
 Serendip has marshland (or marsh wetlands), forming transitions between aquatic and terrestrial ecosystems.
 The marshlands consist of varying depth, dominated by copious grasses, ruses and reeds.

 Grassy woodlands are another prime ecosystem within Serendip.
 These areas are limited within the Victorian Volcanic Plain due to farming practises, burning regimes and weed invasion, making Serendip's grassy woodlands of high conservation value.
 Serendip's grassy woodlands are primarily made up of eucalypts creating an open tree canopy with a native understorey.